yedpodtrzitko/godot-docs/classes/class_gradienttexture1d.rst

 **Inherits:** :ref:`Texture2D<class_Texture2D>` **<** :ref:`Texture<class_Texture>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Gradient-filled texture.
+A 1D texture that uses colors obtained from a :ref:`Gradient<class_Gradient>`.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-GradientTexture1D uses a :ref:`Gradient<class_Gradient>` to fill the texture data.
-The gradient will be filled from left to right using colors obtained from the gradient.
-This means the texture does not necessarily represent an exact copy of the gradient, but instead an interpolation of samples obtained from the gradient at fixed steps (see :ref:`width<class_GradientTexture1D_property_width>`).
+A 1D texture that obtains colors from a :ref:`Gradient<class_Gradient>` to fill the texture data.
+The texture is filled by sampling the gradient for each pixel.
+Therefore, the texture does not necessarily represent an exact copy of the gradient, as it may miss some colors if there are not enough pixels.
 See also :ref:`GradientTexture2D<class_GradientTexture2D>`, :ref:`CurveTexture<class_CurveTexture>` and :ref:`CurveXYZTexture<class_CurveXYZTexture>`.

 .. rst-class:: classref-reftable-group